This post may contain affiliate links. Please see my disclosure policy.

 Make ahead: Lemon curd can be made 2-3 days ahead and refrigerated until ready to use.
 The cheesecake can be baked ahead, fully cooled, and chilled for up to 2 days before serving.

-Freeze cheesecake: Once baked, cooled and completely chilled, wrap the cheesecake in a layer of plastic wrap.
-Once wrapped in plastic, wrap cheesecake again in foil, securing the edges tightly.
+Freeze cheesecake: Once baked, cooled and completely chilled, wrap the cheesecake in a layer of plastic wrap and then again in foil, securing the edges tightly.
 Freeze for up to 1 month for the best texture.
 The day before serving, move the cheesecake from the freezer to the refrigerator to thaw overnight, still wrapped to prevent condensation.
 Once thawed, top with lemon curd and whipped cream.

 Meet Laura